Homemade Cake Release

 How Do I Use Homemade Pan Release?

-To use homemade pan release, brush an even layer of the mixture around the bottom and sides of you pan.
+To use homemade pan release, brush an even layer of the mixture around the bottom and sides of your pan.

 You want a generous, even layer that fully covers the inside of your pan.
 I love to use a silicone brush to coat my pans because it’s easy to use and clean.

-Once the pan in covered, pour in your batter and you’re good to go!
+When the pan is fully covered, pour in your batter, and you’re good to go!
 Once the cake layers are baked, let them cool completely to room temperature before running an offset spatula around the edge of the pan and flipping the pan over to release each cake layer.

 How Long Does This Pan Release Stay Good?